Automated Identity Threat Detection in Software

 How does AI optimize identity threat detection for Software?

 AI identity threat detection learns the behavioral baseline of your specific identity ecosystem - GitHub access patterns, AWS IAM roles, Salesforce logins, Stripe API calls - then flags deviations in real time without manual rule tuning.
-Unlike static SIEM rules that generate 92% false positives, the AI adapts to your unique CI/CD pipeline, DevOps workflows, and sales team geography, catching subtle multi-step attacks while ignoring legitimate operational noise.
-It reduces identity-related P1 MTTR from 48-72 hours to 8-15 minutes by automating event correlation across GitHub, AWS, Okta, and Salesforce simultaneously.
+Unlike static SIEM rules that drown teams in false positives, the AI adapts to your unique CI/CD pipeline, DevOps workflows, and sales team geography, catching subtle multi-step attacks while ignoring legitimate operational noise.
+Because event correlation across GitHub, AWS, Okta, and Salesforce happens automatically at ingestion instead of by hand, detection and response are measured in minutes, not days.

 Is our IT & Cybersecurity data kept secure during this process?